eXotech-code/ibm-carbon-color-theme/README.md

 ## Contributions

-If you want to contribute to this project, you can go it's GitHub repo and fork it.
+If you want to contribute to this project, you can go to it's [GitHub repo](https://github.com/eXotech-code/ibm-carbon-color-theme) and fork it.
 I would be very glad for programmers using languages such as Java, Rust or C to build support for those languages into IBM Carbon Theme!

 Don't know how to edit this theme?
 [Here you go](https://code.visualstudio.com/api/extension-guides/color-theme).